 - Reforestation and grassland habitat restoration

 In addition, programs through the USDA’s Natural Resources Conservation Service (NRCS) and Farm Services Agency (FSA) require concurrence by the Conservation District before payments may be made.
-These programs include the Environmental Quality Incentives Program (EQIP), Wetland Reserve Program (WRP), Conservation Reserve Program (CRP) and Continuous Conservation Reserve Program (CCRP).
+These programs include the Environmental Quality Incentives Program (EQIP), Wetland Reserve Program (WRP), Conservation Stewardship Program (CSP), and Conservation Reserve Program (CRP).